Limited mobility access to Golden Cap

 A circular route around the panoramic hill, taking in views of Lyme Regis, Golden Cap and inland to the Marshwood Vale.
 Bird song, wind rustling through the beech trees and dappled sunlight are some of the highlights on this trail.

+This route is not available at present.
 A different feel to this route entirely - rolling meadow and views across the estate, passing laid hedges, meadow flower and grazing cattle.
 This circular route takes you past the ancient ruins of St. Gabriels Church and along the old lanes of the estate.
 The longer and slightly more challenging route of the two as it is partly over uneven ground.